-Arts and the Community; Community; Science, Technology and the Community; Health, Recreation and the Community; Science, Technology and the Community and Work and the Community.
+Arts and the Community; Communication and the Community; Foods and the Community; Health, Recreation and the Community; Science, Technology and the Community and Work and the Community.

 Evidence of Learning

 Assessment Type 1: Contract of work- Development of contract, Folio, Community Activity.